 Diagnosis.
 Large Pycnolepas lacking secondary ridges on the occludent surface of the tergum; rostrum low, triangular, bearing fine apicobasal ridges intersecting with transverse terracing.

+Figure 13

 Type.
 The scutum figured by J. de C. Sowerby, 1836, pl.
 9 fig. 6 was selected as lectotype by Withers (1914).
 This probably came from the Albian Gault Clay at Folkestone, Kent.
 Whereabouts unknown.